 Due to school closures and unexpected events, art shows might not always be held in person.
 At first, you might be thinking about all of the time you will save not prepping for an art show.
 But, a bit of sadness might creep in as you realize you won’t be able to celebrate the amazing art of your students.

 While creating a virtual art show won’t be the same as one held in person, it is an option for celebrating students’ hard work.
 It is also a way to increase accessibility to those who couldn’t attend otherwise.

 ART.SPACES is a virtual 3D art exhibition platform.
 This platform allows you to customize the gallery space and upload artwork with titles and information.
 The free version only allows ten artworks to be uploaded, so this platform might be better suited to showcase individual student work rather than the whole class.
-To get a sense of how the final show will look, find an example of a senior portfolio here.

 If you are an Artsonia user, it’s a no-brainer to use this as your art show platform!
 Artsonia is free to use, and while viewers experience the art show, they might even be inclined to purchase something.
 A simultaneous art show and a fundraiser sounds like a win-win!